jvandemo/angular-growl-notifications/readme.md

 # Growl notifications for AngularJS

-This module allows you to easily create growl like notifications to your AngularJS application.
+This module allows you to declaratively create growl notifications in your AngularJS application.

 ## Quick start